 Please remember that being ignorant of a state’s rules does not exempt you from following them.
 Law enforcement can and likely will enforce laws even if you haven’t done your research in advance.
 So familiarize yourself with any unique state rules to avoid issues while towing.

 10. Insure Your Camper

-Insurance is there to save the day when the unforeseen circumstances of life happen for your RV.
+Insurance is there to save the day when unforeseen circumstances of life happen to your RV.
 Whether it’s damage from a storm or another vehicle, you can’t always avoid these incidents.
 A storm or car accident can do massive damage to your RV.
 If you’re covered, you can prevent a hefty repair bill.

 However, having insurance on your camper isn’t enough.
 Insurance is useless if it doesn’t cover the items you’ll need when an incident occurs.
 So if you’re traveling full-time in your RV, and it will sit in the shop for days or weeks, know if your policy will cover lodging while you have no place to go.
 Ask questions in advance to avoid any surprises when you eventually need to file a claim with your insurance.

 Be Smart and Tow Safely

 Being a safe driver while towing means being a competent driver.
 Knowing what you need to do in an emergency and responding appropriately is essential.
 You often hear the phrase, “knowledge is power.”
 When it comes to towing, knowledge of towing can help you follow these nine camper towing rules and keep you and others as safe as possible.